explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-pre-commit.markdown

 - _Choose a specific Black version and be consistent with it._
   The formatting can change between versions, so what's considered "formatted" in one version may not be in another.
-Note as of 2022 Black has a
+(Update: Note as of 2022 Black has a
   [Stability Policy](https://black.readthedocs.io/en/stable/the_black_code_style/index.html)
-  which states the formatting won't change in a calendar year.
+  which states the formatting willl not change in a calendar year.)
 - If you have an existing project with unformatted code, _format the entire codebase all at once_.
 Don't do it gradually.